optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Motivation and ressources

 - [Writing Python like it's Rust](https://kobzol.github.io/rust/python/2023/05/20/writing-python-like-its-rust.html).
-  A very good blogpost that the drawbacks of "stringly-typed" Python code and shows how to incorporate typing philosophies from Rust into Python projects.
+  A very good blogpost that summarizes the drawbacks of "stringly-typed" Python code and shows how to incorporate typing philosophies from Rust into Python projects.
 Read this if you don't have time to read the other ressources.
 - [Robust Python](https://www.oreilly.com/library/view/robust-python/9781098100650/), an